shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User is on the Profile page
+Precondition: User is on the Profile tab
 Guarantees: Addition of user profile item is successful

 1. User requests to add a user profile item to the user profile and provides details.